That Great 70s Slide Night!

 I know.
 I took part in it three times.

+I remember loading the slide cartridge for my dad before the visitors arrived.
+His precious slides had to go into it in a particular order and a certain way.
+I was in charge.
+I took my responsibility seriously.
 Each slide inserted into the cartridge needed to go upside down.
 At eight, I knew that right-side up was the wrong way around.
-I also learned about left and right too.
-It was easy to get a slide backwards both ways.
+I also learned about left and right.
+It was easy to get a slide backwards either way.

 I’m the eldest child in my family and was allowed to stay up long after my siblings went to bed.
 There was a limit to that freedom though.
 My job was over when the show was done.
 After-dinner-mints would come out and I’d be ushered down the hallway before the box was opened.